whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 > [!CAUTION]
 > Always back up your `.xml` craft file before running the conversion.
+> The conversion will overwrite ALL Funky Trees codes you have already written in game in Variable Setters.

 If you find this work useful, any amount of support would be appreciated: [Patreon](https://www.patreon.com/c/WhillsBuildsPlanes)